AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 1. In the **Body** tab, paste the following code

     ```json
-    [
+    [{
+        "op": "add",
-        { "op": "add", "path": "/meta:immutableTags", "value": ["union"]}
+        "path": "/meta:immutableTags",
-    ]
+        "value": ["union"]
+    }]
     ```

 1. Click the **Send** button
 1. You should get a 200 response

-You should be able to see in the UI that all five schemas are enabled for Profile:
+You should be able to see in the UI that all five schemas are enabled for Profile (you might need to SHIFT-Reload to see that `Luma CRM Schema` is enabled):
  ![All schemas enabled](assets/profile-allSchemasEnabled.png)

 ## Enable datasets for Real-time Customer Profile using Platform UI

+The datasets must be enabled for Profile, too, and the process is even simpler:

-1. In the Platform UI, open the **Luma Loyalty Dataset**
+1. In the Platform UI, open the `Luma Loyalty Dataset`
-1. Toggle the **Profile** switch
+1. Toggle the **[!UICONTROL Profile]** switch
-1. In the confirmation modal, press the Enable button to confirm
+1. In the confirmation modal, press the **[!UICONTROL Enable]** button to confirm

     ![ Profile Toggle](assets/profile-loyalty-enableDataset.png)

 Repeat the steps above for these other datasets:

+1. Luma Product Catalog Dataset
 1. Luma Offline Purchase Event Dataset
 1. Luma Web Events Dataset

-1. Luma Product Catalog Dataset
+>[!NOTE]
+>
+>Unlike schemas, you can disable datasets from Profile, however all previously ingested data will remain in Profile.

 ## Enable datasets for Real-time Customer Profile using Platform API